ramazankali/TestNGSampleSelenium/Readme.txt

-- Framework is a TestNG framework assumed that your current framework is a testNG framework by estimation of your codes i received
+- Framework is a TestNG framework assumed that your current framework is a testNG framework
-- You can run the test by running "./XmlRunnerSuites/CrossBrowsertest01.xml" file
+- run the test by running "./XmlRunnerSuites/CrossBrowsertest01.xml" file
 - I added a method end of Driver class to save the images from an url which is collected from your partners webelements
 - test registers data of partners in 2 ways a- 1st method